pantheon-systems/documentation/source/content/guides/wordpress-developer/02-wordpress-best-practices.md

 ## Live

-- We recommend using HTTPS.
-Refer to [HTTPS on Pantheon's Global CDN](/guides/global-cdn/https) more information.
+- Use HTTPS.
+Refer to [HTTPS on Pantheon's Global CDN](/guides/global-cdn/https) for more information.

-- Verify that [Global CDN caching](/guides/global-cdn/test-global-cdn-caching) is working on your site.
+- Verify that [Global CDN caching](/guides/global-cdn/test-global-cdn-caching) works on your site.

 - Follow our [Frontend Performance](/guides/frontend-performance) guide to tune your WordPress site.

 ## Disable Anonymous Access to WordPress Rest API